 For normal cleaning - In general most common stains can be cleaned using warm, soapy water and clear water rinses.
-Moderate scrubbing with a medium bristle nylon brush will help to loosen soiling material from the depressions of embossed surfaces. stubborn stains, use commercially available mild detergents in accordance with manufacturers instructions.
+Moderate scrubbing with a medium bristle nylon brush will help to loosen soiling material from the depressions of embossed surfaces.
+For stubborn stains, use either Fantastik Cleaner® or commercially available mild detergents in accordance with manufacturers instructions.